actions-marketplace-validations/bubriks_file-content-checker/README.md

 			}
 ```

-Response in case of the lists first element match.
+Response in the case of lists first element matching.

 ```json
 {